Timeline of Sustainability Achievements

 April 2016: The Green Initiative Fund was renewed for an additional 10 years by a 68% ‘yes’ vote.

-Fall 2015: Solar PV systems at MLK Student Union, the new Eshleman, the Recreation Sports complex, and the University Village apartments are now generating 1 MW of power from the sun.
+2015-2017: Solar PV systems at MLK Student Union, the new Eshleman, the Recreation Sports complex, and the University Village apartments and Jacobs Hall, begin generating 1 MW of power from the sun.

 Fall 2015: New ESPM Food Systems minor offered.

 2014: Berkeley made the strategic decision to voluntarily opt into the state Cap and Trade program.

 November 2013: President Janet Napolitano announced the Carbon Neutrality Initiative, which commits UC to emitting net zero greenhouse gases from its buildings and vehicle fleet by 2025.